hdwong/php-azalea/README.md

-# AZALEA
+# AZALEA 2.0
-A MVC framework extension for PHP written in C language, compatibled with [node-beauty](https://github.com/hdwong/node-beauty) service module.
+A MVC framework extension for PHP written in C language.

 Welcome to join QQ group **576346826** to communicate with me.